 IPL vs LipiFlow, An Unbiased Comparison | EyeLoveCares

-IPL vs Lipiflow: discover the differences between Intense Pulsed Light (IPL) Treatment and LipiFlow treatment, including a including a comparison of side effects, costs, patient studies, and more.
+IPL vs Lipiflow: discover the differences between Intense Pulsed Light (IPL) Treatment and LipiFlow treatment, including a comparison of side effects, costs, patient studies, and more.
 We cover it all in this informative article.

 People who suffer from dry eye typically go through over-the-counter or prescription medications.
-Often these medications are supplemented by eye drops, eye ointments, or even omega 3 or steroids.
+Often, these medications are supplemented by eye drops, eye ointments, or even omega-3s or steroids.
 Chronic dry eye is a serious condition.
 If it is not treated, it can cause impaired vision or eye scarring.
 Dry eye disease (DED) is estimated to affect between 14% and 33% of the population worldwide.
 It is estimated that DED affects more than 7 million Americans older than 40 years of age, and approximately 1 million to 4 million Americans between 65 to 84 years of age.
 Read More here.
 Dry eye can be caused by age, certain medications, environment (especially dry climates), or lifestyle (such as spending long hours looking at a computer screen).
 In this article, we are going to look at two advanced treatments for dry eye, IPL vs LipiFlow®.

 Slowed Blink Rate

 According to Optometry Times, a normal blink rate is once every three to four seconds.
 When reading or using a device with a digital screen, blinking naturally slows down to about once every 13.5 seconds.

 If a patient has a decreased blink rate for long periods of time, it can affect eyelid mobility and contribute to dry eye.
 If the patient also has scarring or dryness of the eye from other sources (climate, age, medications, etc.), this combination can increase their risk for developing meibomian gland disease (MGD).